 Release date June 16, 2015 This content is archived.

-Eight entrepreneurs from three Western New York businesses completed the course this year and were honored at a joint graduation ceremony for five CEL programs on June 3 at UB’s Center for the Arts.
+The awards were handed out at a graduation ceremony for five CEL programs on June 3 at UB’s Center for the Arts.

 Sponsored by The Allstate Foundation, the MWEE program helps minority and women entrepreneurs take their companies to the next stage of development with business development seminars twice a month, networking events and one-on-one mentoring.

 After entering as protégés last year, 25 participants graduated, bringing the total number of local entrepreneurs who have completed the MWEE program to 205 since it launched in 2004.

 In addition to the award winners, the graduates were: